xiaoyuan1996/Controllable-Fake-Sample-Generation-for-RS/README.md

 We prepared three Pretrained Models, representing the regular model, the unguided lightweight model, and the tuned lightweight model.
 The resource consumption of the light-weighted model is much smaller than that of the regular model.
 The original model contains 97,807,491 parameters, while the optimized diffusion model requires only 42,054,851 parameters to complete the pseudo-sample generation task.

+inception_ v3_ The google-0cc3c7bd.pth file needs to be configured in the python environment, which needs to be used when calculating fid and is

 | Type                                                        | Platform（Code：hcy1)                                        |
 | ----------------------------------------------------------- | ------------------------------------------------------------ |
 | nomal_model                                                 | [Baidu Yun](https://pan.baidu.com/s/196aCOl0bluVj59swXMcF9w) |